haietza/-moodle-local_alexaskill/README.md

 # Installation instructions
 ## Alexa developer console

 - Upload interaction-model.json to the **JSON Editor** to use as a base for building your custom Moodle skill front-end.
 Make sure you update the placeholder invocation name and COURSE slot values for your skill (see Moodle instructions below for getting COURSE slot values).
+COURSE slot values should use preferred name format and include a comprehensive list of synonyms.
 - Under **Endpoint**, select **HTTPS** and enter your web service URL in the **Default Region** field: `https://[YOUR MOODLE URL]/webservice/restalexa/server.php?wsfunction=local_alexaskill_alexa&wstoken=[YOUR WEB SERVICE USER ALEXA SKILL TOKEN]` (see Moodle instructions below for getting token).
 Select the appropriate **SSL certificate type** for your Moodle site.
 - Enable **Account Linking**, select **Implicit Grant** for the authorization grant type, and enter your web service account linking URL in the **Authorization URI** field: `https://[YOUR MOODLE URL]/local/alexaskill/account_linking.php`.
 Enter the web service shortname `alexa_skill_service` in the **Client ID** field.